How we're keeping patients safe

 How does COVID-19 affect my recovery from surgery?

 We have put in place many additional safety precautions to provide you with the best care and ensure a smooth recovery.
 Prior to your surgery, one of our team members will contact you to ask about possible COVID-19 symptoms.
 Surgical patients receiving anesthesia or whose procedures involve the mouth, nose, throat, airways, lungs or internal organs will be required to have COVID-19 testing performed.
 Other patients may also be tested for COVID-19 at the discretion of the provider.
 Testing helps reduce the likelihood of anyone undergoing a procedure while possibly infected and increases the likelihood of a smooth recovery after surgery.
 Please note: A positive COVID-19 test doesn’t necessarily mean your surgery won’t be held as scheduled.

 Can I have visitors while in the hospital before, during or after surgery?

 Social distancing keeps sick people from coming into contact with healthy people.
+To properly social distance, you should put at least 6 feet of space between yourself and others, and wear a face mask whenever possible if you’re going to be in the same space as other people.
 During a pandemic like COVID-19, everyone should practice as much social distancing as possible and take other preventive measures to help stop the spread of disease.